 The earliest documented evidence for our own building’s existence dates back to c1767, but our sub-basement is certainly older than this (discussed later).
 As no other dwellings are known to have existed in the locality, between the time of the eight cottages and the earliest confirmed date for our own building, we have concluded that our sub-basement is the remains of one of the mid-1600s dwellings built on Whitemead Park.

-In his book, The Story Of Parkend, Ralph Anstis mentions a 1616 reference to ‘the ironworks at Parke End’ (page 9).
-We’ve been unable to find this, although we have found other early references, including this 1661 burial record (where Parkend’s spelt as one word too).
+In his book, The Story Of Parkend, Ralph Anstis mentions a 1616 reference to ‘the ironworks at Parke End’.
+This is the earliest known reference to the village's name.
+Other early references also exist, including this 1661 burial record (where Parkend’s spelt as one word too).
 It relates to the burial of Margaret, the daughter of Robert Morgan, from Parkend.

 We’ve also been given a copy of this 1725 church record, written in Latin.
-Sadly the corner is missing, but it relates to a child of Guil? (possibly Cyril) & Anna Budden, of ‘Park-End’.
+Sadly the corner is missing, but it relates to a child of Guil and Anna Budden, of ‘Park-End’.